 The fact that Cardrona is now Cardrona and Treble Cone.
 The locals.
 Seeing the sun rising over Lake Wanaka for the first time.
-Dropping into Arcadia Chutes.
-The Big Al from Ferburger.
+The chutes in Motatapu Basin.
+The Big Al from Fergburger.
 The moguls in Last Shot bowl.
 Visiting AJ Hackett – the home of bungee jumping.
 Playing on the natural features in Saddle Basin.
-Jug-fine night at HQ bar.
+Jug-fine night at Lake Bar.
 Kicking back on a sofa at Cinema Paradiso.
 Standing in the Olympic Superpipe and looking up the walls.
 Jet-boating on the Shotaway River.
 The luge in Queenstown.
 Watching the world’s best at the Burton Open at Cardrona.
 The views from Treble Cone into South Lake Valley.
-Knowing that this resort has the biggest freestyle park in the southern hemisphere.
+Knowing that Cardrona has the biggest freestyle park in the southern hemisphere.
 And just everything about Wanaka.
 And New Zealand.

 Video credit: Cardrona resort

 Where Cardrona can compete against any resort in either hemisphere is where its freestyle park is concerned.
 Or, rather, its four freestyle parks: Big Bucks Park, Stag Lane, Antlers Alley and Lil’ Bucks Park.
 Big Bucks is where it’s at and where the world’s best freestylers spend their southern winter.
 With an extra-large triple line ranging from 50ft to 70ft and a whole bunch of technical jib features, this is the biggest park in the southern hemisphere.
 Stag Lane has medium to large features (2 jumps and 14 jib features), Antler’s Alley has medium features (3 jumps and 5 jib features) and Lil’ Bucks has small features (4 jumps and 4 jib features).